blacktrace-protocol/blacktrace/README.md

 **Zero-Knowledge OTC Settlement for Institutional Zcash Trading**

 BlackTrace is the decentralized, zero-knowledge OTC coordination protocol built on Zcash.
-We enable institutions to execute massive, large-volume ZEC trades—worth millions—without market impact, information leakage, or counterparty risk.
+We enable institutions to execute massive, large-volume ZEC trades-worth millions-without market impact, information leakage, or counterparty risk.

 ## The Problem